What’s Wrong With My Piano? 8 Common Problems

 1. Stuck or Sticky Keys

-Some possible culprits of sticky keys are:
+Some common causes of sticky piano keys include:

 2. Damaged or Dirty Keys